cortex-lab/phy/docs/clustering.md

 On macOS, this shortcut uses the Control key, not Command.
 If `Control+Space` is assigned to switching input sources in macOS System Settings, disable or remap that system shortcut so that phy can receive it.

-In Normal mode, scientific views and positional colors follow the selected Cluster and Similarity rows in their visible table order, with the blue Similarity reference first.
-Sorting either table updates that presentation.
+In Normal mode, scientific views follow the selected Cluster and Similarity rows in their visible table order, with the blue Similarity reference first.
+Sorting either table updates that presentation without recoloring existing table selections.
 Use Merge mode when you need to collect or explicitly order candidates.

 For each similar cluster, you can either: